By DR CHRISTOPHER NG · 04/05/2015

 Once you get past his youthful mien that belies his age, what does stand out about UK and Singapore-trained obstetrician & gynae, Dr Christopher Ng, is really his amiable demeanour.
 He puts you at ease at once, chatting to you like an old friend which is undoubtedly a skill that he successfully employs to make his patients feel more comfortable when they come to see him.

-A graduate from Imperial College in London, he enjoys Obstetrics and Gynaecology, in part because it’s a discipline that suits his personality.
+A graduate from Imperial College in London, he enjoys Gynaecology, in part because it’s a discipline that suits his personality.
 “If you’re a people person, enjoy having a good rapport with the patients, believe in the importance of excellent bedside manners – then you’ll probably choose the field of O&G because you will need to talk a lot to your patients,” he says.
 But one great attraction is “Continuity”, adds Dr Ng.
 “As a gynaecologist you see your patients from young to their maturing years.
 Your patients grow with you, and hopefully with your clinic practice.
 You’re there with them for life… Women hardly change their gynaecologists once they have found one that they like.
 Patients may start off seeing me for pregnancy but after delivery, they continue to see me for routine gynaecology checkups.
 Conversely, patients may see me for a gynaecological problem like infertility and then if treatment is successful, they become my obstetric patient.”

 Nor does he see that being a man puts him at a disadvantage, and in fact feels that it gives him a slight edge.
 “Because you’re conscious that you’re not a woman, it makes you listen that much harder to try to understand a woman’s problem better.
 You need to be more sensitive and put in more effort and care; in the space of five minutes, you need to get her to be comfortable enough to tell you all her problems and to allow you to examine her properly,” he explains.